senturkzuhtu11/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 ### Example Rate Limit Header with Concurrent Rate Limit

 This example shows the relevant portion of a rate limit header being returned with the error for a request that exceeded the concurrent rate limit.
-If the rate limit wasn't being exceeded, the headers woul contain information about the org-wide rate limit.
+If the rate limit wasn't being exceeded, the headers would contain information about the org-wide rate limit.
 You won't ever see non-error concurrent rate limits in the headers.

 ~~~http
 HTTP/1.1 429